lucashuet93/botbuilder-proactivemessaging/node/README.md

 ### Post the Stored Conversation Reference to the Proactive Endpoint

-The /api/proactive endpoint can be hit by any service at this point so long as it sends a conversation reference and message in the request body, but for basic implementation the endpoint can be hit by the bot itself.
+The /api/proactive endpoint can be hit by any service at this point so long as it sends a conversation reference and message in the request body, but for basic implementation the endpoint is configured to be hit by the bot itself.
 To complete the flow, you'll need to retrieve the stored conversation reference and make a post request to the /api/proactive endpoint with a body containing the reference and the message to send.
 The following method demonstrates this functionality:

 ```javascript
 async triggerProactiveMessage(turnContext, message) {